Keyguard Frame

 Your keyguard will include snap-in tabs on all sides that “snap” into recesses on the inside edges of your keyguard frame.
 The tabs are designed to resist sliding the keyguard around on the tablet face, and to resist pulling the keyguard out.

-You will need to pull the keyguard away from the edge of the keyguard frame, slightly, when inserting and removing the keyguard.
+You will need to pull the keyguard away from the edge of the keyguard frame slightly when inserting and removing the keyguard.
 You can follow the same process to easily swap keyguards designed to fit in the same frame.

 If you have a keyguard design that doesn’t reach all the way to the top of the frame, you should set “snap in tab on top edge of keyguard” to “no” in the “Keyguard Frame Info” section.
 If you don’t, you’ll have a free-floating snap-in tab in your model that you’ll have to remove in your slicer or you’ll have printing problems.

 Every 3D printer is different.
-Unless you’ve gone to a lot of work to tune your printer, it may under or over extrude plastic.
+Unless you’ve gone through a lot of work to tune your printer, it may under or overextrude plastic.
 If the keyguard is too difficult to squeeze into the keyguard frame or it’s too loose and slips out of the frame too easily, you can make small adjustments to the overall size of the keyguard.
 There are two sliders in the “Special Actions and Settings” section called “keyguard horizontal tightness of fit” and “keyguard vertical tightness of fit”.
 A value of 10 increases the horizontal or vertical size of the keyguard by 1 mm.
 A value of minus 15 decreases the size of the keyguard by 1.5 mm.

 Posts